Jamie Sangster, P.Eng, MSc, CD

 Born in Toronto, Steve has spent the majority of his career in the Maritimes including his time at the Nova Scotia Community College-Institute of Technology.
-He specializes in electronics, hydraulics, high voltage electrics, various tooling packages, acquisition sensors, computing and software.
+He has worked in Halifax with various engineering and design firms before heading offshore.
+He specializes in mechanics, electronics, hydraulics, high voltage electrics, various tooling packages, acquisition sensors, computing and software.
 Steve heads the technology division at LeeWay Marine, with a focus on subsea operations and lifting and handling solutions.

 Richard (Rick) Ross, CD

 Rick is a Red Seal industrial electrician with a 20-year service record in the Canadian Armed Forces.
 Rick is a QL6B marine electrician and is currently working toward his Red Seal millwright certification.
 Other provincial and federal certifications that Rick has achieved include arc flash, fall arrest, articulated boom lift, crane, lifting appliance operator, Class F license and ISO 9001:2008.

 In his military service, Rick was deployed throughout the world as a marine electrician/technician, diver, security team operator/supervisor, integrated machinery maintainer, technical inspector and safety administrator.
 He has also worked with Cummins Eastern Canada LP.